Introduction

 Recipe 2: Blackstone Breakfast Feast

-Step 1: Prepare the Griddle
+Step 1: Preheat and Plan the Zones

 Pro tip: Use your spatula to create dividers on the griddle to keep foods separate while cooking.